Camp Echo welcomes you

 Our campers come from everywhere – locally or from around the country, and some from other countries.
 At Camp Echo, we are proud that everyone comes together in one community.
 Some kids come to camp with friends – but everyone leaves with friends.
 That’s Camp Echo for you.

 We see every child’s potential – and let it flourish

 Our campers learn leadership skills as they have fun and stay safe, returning year after year to participate in swimming, sports, and active outdoor activities.
 Our staff are there to dedicate themselves to helping campers grow – and we choose and train them with this in mind.

 The core values of caring, honesty, respect, and responsibility are our guide as we foster the potential of each and every camper.
 We are determined in our mission, genuine in our purpose, welcoming in our approach, nurturing in our techniques, and supportive in our methods – because that is how strong communities are built.

 Keeping sight of the bigger picture

 At the Y we are committed to promoting healthy living, supporting youth development, and promoting a sense of social responsibility – and Camp Echo is a big part of that.
 Here at camp we give kids a chance to experience the outdoors, away from all the digital entertainment.
-At camp, they build relationships face to face, not online.
+At camp, they build relationships face to face, not on FaceTime.
 At camp, they learn that we all have a role to play in building a successful community.